bregnvig/F2020/README.md

 # Project Cloud

 ## Use v16 for both running and exporting data

+Start by adding a `.runtimeconfig.json` to the `apps/cloud` folder

+You can create it using `firebase functions:config:get > .runtimeconfig.json`

 1. Start by running npx nx serve cloud
 2. Run emulators use `firebase emulators:start --only=functions,firestore,auth,pubsub --config=firebase.json --export-on-exit=./saved-data --import=./saved-data --inspect-functions` Delete `export`, `import` and/or `--inspect-functions` if not wanted